Glowing praise from Ofsted for West Notts College erases memory of financial crisis

-Glowing Ofsted praise for West Notts College erases memory of financial crisis
+Glowing Ofsted praise for Mansfield’s West Nottinghamshire College erases memory of financial crisis

-Only five years ago, West Nottinghamshire College was engulfed by money problems that led to the resignation of high-profile principal Dame Asha Khemka.
+Only five years ago, West Nottinghamshire College was engulfed by money problems which led to the resignation of high-profile principal Dame Asha Khemka.

 In a bid to slash costs, staff numbers were cut by 23 per cent, and the college was forced to seek millions of pounds in government bailouts.

-However, new principal, Andrew Cropley, arrived in 2019, vowing to turn things around, and now he has been rewarded by a report from Ofsted inspectors that gives West Notts a ‘Good’ rating.
+However, new principal Andrew Cropley arrived in 2019, vowing to turn things around, and now he has been rewarded by a report from education watchdog Ofsted that gives the college a ‘good’ rating.

-It is also ranked ‘Good’ in six individual categories, and ‘Outstanding’ in the areas of personal development and provision for learners with high needs.
+It is also ranked good in six individual categories, and outstanding for personal development and provision for learners with high needs.

 He said: “I am privileged to lead a team of incredible people, who have seized the challenge to be the college that our communities need and have delivered so brilliantly.